cungnv/scrapex/docs/sample_codes.rst

         use_cache = True, #enable the cache system use_cookie = True, #enable cookies
         delay = 0.1, # add 0.1 second delay between network requests
-        log_file = 'log.txt', #enable default logging settings; set to None if you want to set logging yourself proxy_file = 'path/to/proxy.txt', #each line contains a proxy in host:port format proxy_auth = 'user:pass' # or None if no authentication required
+        retries = 2, #tries 2 more times if a http request failed log_file = 'log.txt', #enable default logging settings; set to None if you want to set logging yourself proxy_file = 'path/to/proxy.txt', #each line contains a proxy in host:port format proxy_auth = 'user:pass' # or None if no authentication required